pralphv/stripe_color_system_builder/README.md

 # Stripe's Accessible Color System Builder
-This project is an attempt to replicate Stripe's Accessible Color System Builder.
-For details, read the article [here](https://stripe.com/en-hk/blog/accessible-color-systems).
+This project has been moved to https://github.com/pralphv/color-system-builder-j